-On November 17, 1999, the Company completed its merger with RiboGene Inc. ("RiboGene") and subsequently changed its name to Questcor Pharmaceuticals, Inc. Under the terms of the merger agreement, each share of RiboGene common stock was exchanged for 1.509 shares of the Company's common stock and each outstanding share of RiboGene Series A preferred stock was converted into 1.509 shares of Series A preferred stock and 2,156,000 shares of preferred stock valued at \$23,643,000 to the former RiboGene shareholders.
+On November 17, 1999, the Company completed its merger with RiboGene Inc. ("RiboGene") and subsequently changed its name to Questcor Pharmaceuticals, Inc. Under the terms of the merger agreement, each share of RiboGene common stock was exchanged for 1.509 shares of the Company's common stock and each outstanding share of RiboGene Series A preferred stock was converted into 1.509 shares of Series A preferred stock of the Company.
+As a result, the Company issued 8,735,000 shares of common stock and 2,156,000 shares of preferred stock valued at \$23,643,000 to the former RiboGene shareholders.
 Stock options and transaction costs increased the total merger consideration to \$30,019,000.
 The objective of the merger was to increase efficiency and synergy, by combining the Company's clinical development portfolio and growing sales and marketing presence with RiboGene's clinical development programs and its business development expertise.
 In conjunction with the November 1999 acquisition of RiboGene, the Company changed its fiscal year end from July 31 to December 31.